trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   19 January 2017, Junkee, Why Are We Fighting Islamophobia At The Expense Of Indigenous Australians?, Sara Saleh
 -   23 January 2017, SBS NITV, The only way to defeat January 26 is to come together, Eugenia Flynn
 -   2017, SBS TV, The Mosque Next Door
--   28 February 2017, Overland, Insecurity archipelago: liberal Islam and its limits, Faisal Al -Asaad
+-   28 February 2017, Overland, Insecurity archipelago: liberal Islam and its limits, Faisal Al-Asaad
 -   23 March 2017, Crikey, Sorry, Malcolm, but multicultural Australia is not 'united, strong, successful', Irfan Yusuf
 -   29 March 2017, Sydney Morning Herald, Muslims shouldn't feel obliged to apologise for terrorist attacks, Ruby Hamad
--   31 March 2017, Sydney Morning Herald, Why so many counter -terrorism laws if no one can define terrorism?, Irfan Yusuf
+-   31 March 2017, Sydney Morning Herald, Why so many counter-terrorism laws if no one can define terrorism?, Irfan Yusuf
 -   4 April 2017, Crikey, The real danger at Punchbowl High School is the ideological deradicalisation program, Irfan Yusuf
--   24 April 2017, ABC Religion and Ethics Online, 'Malcolm Turnbull's Recycled Rhetoric Pushes Muslims Further to the Margins', Randa Abdel -Fattah
+-   24 April 2017, ABC Religion and Ethics Online, 'Malcolm Turnbull's Recycled Rhetoric Pushes Muslims Further to the Margins', Randa Abdel-Fattah
 -   1 May 2017, Melbourne University Press, Extract from Fighting Hislam, Susan Carland
 -   16 May 2017, Independent Australia, Reclaiming Australia's white supremacy, Bilal Cleland
 -   20 May 2017, Independent Australia, The Turnbull Government, Australian values and the dogwhistle, Bilal Cleland
 -   26 May 2017, Sydney Morning Herald, Terror attacks on kids are nothing new, and Manchester won't be the last, Ruby Hamad
 -   29 May 2017, Pop Box Projects, 'Where are you From?', including Anisa Khan
 -   31 May 2017, Medium, How Cathcart's interview shows us how we relegate voices, Ahmed Yussuf
--   31 May 2017, ABC Books and Arts RN, Randa Abdel -Fattah on race, diversity, coming of age, in Australian literature
+-   31 May 2017, ABC Books and Arts RN, Randa Abdel-Fattah on race, diversity, coming of age, in Australian literature
 -   15 June 2017, The Guardian, Terrorism has changed.
 Blaming Islam is blinding us to the new reality, Joumanah El Matrah
 -   16 June 2017, TED, Rethinking Privilege, Mariam Veiszadeh
--   21 June 2017, Crikey, Reactions to London terror show language of the far -right has been normalised, Irfan Yusuf
+-   21 June 2017, Crikey, Reactions to London terror show language of the far-right has been normalised, Irfan Yusuf
--   23 June, 2017, The Age, Call the Finsbury Park attack what it is: right -wing terrorism, Waleed Aly
+-   23 June, 2017, The Age, Call the Finsbury Park attack what it is: right-wing terrorism, Waleed Aly
--   10 July 2017, ABC Online, Islamophobia: My children hear the ugly reality of racism in the street, it's not up to them to toughen up, Randa Abdel -Fattah
+-   10 July 2017, ABC Online, Islamophobia: My children hear the ugly reality of racism in the street, it's not up to them to toughen up, Randa Abdel-Fattah
 -   10 July 2017, The Conversation, Islamophobia is still raising its ugly head in Australia, Mehmet Ozalp
 -   28 August 2017, Opinion Online, Binging on racism, Alice Aslan
 -   16 October, 2017, Kill Your Darlings, The Uncomplicated Dead, Omar J. Sakr
 -   6 Nov 2017, SBS Life, What really goes on inside a mosque?
 Fahad Ali
--   10 November 2017, Crikey, Why I'm done fact -checking Islamophobes, racists and trolls, Shakira Hussein
+-   10 November 2017, Crikey, Why I'm done fact-checking Islamophobes, racists and trolls, Shakira Hussein
 -   22 December 2017, Crikey, Flinders Street attack begets online racist hatred, which tabloids feed on, Irfan Yusuf
 -   8 January 2018, Junkee, Nelly Yoa, And The Media's Infatuation With Contrarian "Community Leaders", Osman Faruqi
 -   8 January 2018, The Guardian, The feared other: Peter Dutton's and Australia's pathology around race, Joumanah El Matrah
 -   31 January 2018, Crikey, How an Islamic fashion exhibition exposed the true Aussie spirit, Shakira Hussein
--   17 -23 February 2018, The Saturday Paper, Representation and diversity, Omar J. Sakr
+-   17-23 February 2018, The Saturday Paper, Representation and diversity, Omar J. Sakr
--   13 April 2018, SBS Life, Yassmin Abdel -Magied and why there's no country for Muslim women, Sarah Malik
+-   13 April 2018, SBS Life, Yassmin Abdel-Magied and why there's no country for Muslim women, Sarah Malik
 -   10 May 2018, The Age, Why are all our dual citizens white?
 Waleed Aly
 -   11 May 2018, Djed Press, Nas Daily: whitewashing Australia in just 1 minute
 -    Tasnim Mahmoud
 -   May 2018, Wheeler Centre, Not racist but...the media and racism, Karen Farquharson, Usha Rodrigues, Anthony Kelly and Oishee Alam
 -   19 June 2018, TRT World, How racial profiling still persists in Australia's policing system, Ahmed Yussuf
 -   30 June 2018, ABC The Drum, Sara Saleh
--   16 July 2018, ABC Big Ideas, Citizenship, parliament, and the constitution, Randa Abdel -Fattah
+-   16 July 2018, ABC Big Ideas, Citizenship, parliament, and the constitution, Randa Abdel-Fattah
--   28 July 2018, The Guardian, Go ahead, white Australia, eat your kebabs while you remind us of your 'values', Randa Abdel -Fattah
+-   28 July 2018, The Guardian, Go ahead, white Australia, eat your kebabs while you remind us of your 'values', Randa Abdel-Fattah
--   16 August, 2018, The Age, Will Parliament's Fraser Anning moment simply be self -congratulation?
+-   16 August, 2018, The Age, Will Parliament's Fraser Anning moment simply be self-congratulation?
 Waleed Aly
 -   16 August 2018, The Guardian, As small men reduce us all to a small nation, we must decide who we want to be, Joumanah El Matrah
--   18 -24 August 2018, The Saturday Paper, Fraser Anning and racist politics, Ruby Hamad
+-   18-24 August 2018, The Saturday Paper, Fraser Anning and racist politics, Ruby Hamad
 -   26 August 2018, ABC Religion and Ethics Online, Islam and the West: How Muslims are constructing a new identity, Adis Duderija
 -   19 September 2018, The New Arab, The Absent Arab, Ruby Hamad
 -   1 October 2018, The Conversation, Why the media needs to be more responsible for how it links Islam and Islamist terrorism, Halim Rane and Audrey Courty
--   20 -26 October 2018, The Saturday Paper, Razing the white flag, Ruby Hamad.
+-   20-26 October 2018, The Saturday Paper, Razing the white flag, Ruby Hamad.
 -   22 October 2018, Crikey, Red meat to the base: why white fragility can't stand being roasted, Shakira Hussein
 -   12 November 2018, ABC PM Linda Mottram, "We need to move beyond words of condemnation", Anne Aly
 -   10 December 201, Djed Press, Storm, Rafeif Ismail.